abstractlabz/FINEAS/README.md

 docker run --platform linux/arm64 -d -p 8443:8035 -p 443:6002 -p 2087:6001 -p 2083:7000 -p 2096:7002 -e API_KEY=[API_KEY] -e PASS_KEY=[PASS_KEY] -e MONGO_DB_LOGGER_PASSWORD=[MONGO_DB_LOGGER_PASSWORD] -e OPEN_AI_API_KEY=[OPEN_AI_API_KEY] -e KB_WRITE_KEY=[KB_WRITE_KEY] -e MR_WRITE_KEY=[MR_WRITE_KEY] -e PINECONE_API_KEY=[PINECONE_API_KEY] -e STRIPE_ENDPOINT_SECRET=[STRIPE_ENDPOINT_SECRET] -e STRIPE_SECRET_KEY=[STRIPE_SECRET_KEY] -e REDIRECT_DOMAIN=https://app.fineas.ai fineas-image:latest
 ```

+**If you are getting port binding issues with this command, change the port number that is throwing the issue in the run command with one of these ports [9443, 10443, 5443, 6443, 60443].
+Whatever ports you choose, consider them for the curl requests you make to the service running on it.

 ## API Spec

 Now you can locally interact with Fineas using http requests or any hosted front-end